rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 # Key Features

 ### Event Processing
-Each type of request has a polling container listening for a new event for request-processing and incrementing the active timeSeries’ sourceDesinationCounter.
+Each type of request has a polling container listening for a new event for request-processing and incrementing the active timeSeries’ `sourceDesinationCounter`.

 {%highlight java%}
 @Polling(concurrentConsumers=10)